Sherman business establishments in 1884

 Cemetery, Sherman. (beautiful write-up)

-Near drowning...Fred Barber, Register carrier, happens on dangerous
+Near drowning...Fred Barber, Register carrier, happens on

 accident. (long article)